English

 This trail takes visitors through the Louvre’s eight-centuries-long journey.

-The Salon Denon The Galerie Campana The Napoleon III Apartments’ Large Drawing Room
+The Salon Denon, The Galerie Campana, and The Napoleon III Apartments’ Large Drawing Room

 History buffs